Contract Compliance Agent

 Challengeable by: Auditor

-Track contract obligations + SLAs + KPIs + termination + renewal deadlines Are contractual obligations being met, are SLA + KPI thresholds within tolerance, and are renewal or termination deadlines approaching?
+Track contract obligations, SLAs, KPIs and termination or renewal deadlines Are contractual obligations being met, are the SLA and KPI thresholds within tolerance, and are renewal or termination deadlines approaching?
 Rules Engine Vendor

-Deterministic obligation tracking against contract terms: SLA monitoring (uptime, response time, throughput, defect rates) with breach-trigger thresholds, KPI tracking against agreed performance metrics, termination notice deadlines with required-notice-period calendaring (typically 30/60/90/180 days), renewal option windows with auto-renewal traps requiring affirmative non-renewal, payment terms compliance with EU Late Payment Directive 2011/7/EU + UK Late Payment of Commercial Debts Act 1998 + US Prompt Payment Act, audit rights triggers, change-control workflow
+Deterministic obligation tracking against contract terms: SLA monitoring of uptime, response time, throughput, and defect rates against breach thresholds; KPI tracking against agreed performance metrics; termination-notice deadlines with required-notice-period calendaring (typically 30, 60, 90, or 180 days); renewal-option windows with auto-renewal traps that require affirmative non-renewal; payment-terms compliance with the EU Late Payment Directive 2011/7/EU, the UK Late Payment of Commercial Debts Act 1998, and the US Prompt Payment Act; audit-rights triggers; and a change-control workflow.

 Decision Record